Nauja/ue4-chest2d-sample/README.md

 }
 ```

+This **Interact** function is overriden by **ASampleChestActor** to perform the gameplay interaction and swap the displayed sprite.
 The visual state of our chest (closed or opened) is replicated by enabling the replication of **ASampleChestActor**'s components:

 ```cpp
 ASampleChestActor::ASampleChestActor(const FObjectInitializer& ObjectInitializer)